anandrajaram21/CTFs/SanDiegoCTF/web/git-good/writeup.md

 ## Thoughts

 The challenge was overall, a fairly easy challenge.
 The CTF classified it as medium challenge, but it had more solves than all the easy web challenges.
-I had a lot of fun solving this challenge, and learned enumerating remote .git folders to gain access to interesting files
+I had a lot of fun solving this challenge, and learned enumerating remote .git folders to gain access to interesting files.
+A great challenge overall!